macs30123-s24/final-project-online_abortion_discourse/README.md

 Following the Dobbs ruling, the legality of abortion in America has become fragmented, with over fourteen states enacting all-out abortion bans and an additional seven implementing laws severely restricting abortion ([Where Can I Get an Abortion?](#), n.d.).
 Furthermore, the issue has emerged as a focal point in the upcoming 2024 election, where abortion is expected to be a battleground issue.
 In over eleven states, voters will weigh in on addressing measures surrounding abortion (Mulvihill and Kruesi, 2024).
 Against this unparalleled legal upheaval, political turmoil, and continued erosion of established rights, research into the discourse surrounding the topic becomes even more imperative.

-In light of this climate, my final project presented here aims to conduct a large scale analysis using Reddit, a social media platform known for its unique features like pseudonymity and topical division of ‘Subreddits.’
-These attributes not only distinguish Reddit as a platform, but present a compelling opportunity for research, potentially fostering more candid and open discussions.

 ## Objective

+In light of this climate, my final project presented here aims to conduct a large-scale analysis using Reddit, a social media platform known for its unique features like pseudonymity and topical division of ‘Subreddits.’
+These attributes not only distinguish Reddit as a platform but present a compelling opportunity for research, potentially fostering more candid and open discussions.
 Specifically, I will be examining discourse surrounding abortion within the r/Conservative Subreddit.
-I have chosen this Subreddit for a number of reasons:
+I have chosen this Subreddit for several reasons:

 1. The Subreddit has over 1 million users, making it a prominent platform within Reddit.
 2. Preliminary research (limited to 1000 posts via the Reddit API) revealed significant activity surrounding abortion discourse within the Subreddit.
 3. The persistent reaction and stances of Conservative politicians regarding abortion underscore the significance of the topic within the party, often becoming a focal point of their political identity.

 This emphasis placed on abortion within Conservative circles makes r/Conservative a pivotal place for my intended research.

+By utilizing PySpark, I can efficiently extract, clean, and analyze large-scale datasets, like the complete history of Subreddits.
+This would be impractical with more traditional methods, such as using CSV files and Pandas.
+By leveraging PySpark's features, such as the distribution of data and workloads across multiple nodes, I will be parallelizing almost every aspect of my work, making the processing both scalable and feasible.

 ## Data Collection and Methods